acrobox/docs/docs/getting-started.md

 # Getting Started

 Sign up at acrobox.io and generate an access token.
-If you've previously generated one and didn't record it then navigate to back to your account page and regenerate the token.
+If you've previously generated one and didn't record it then navigate back to your account page and regenerate the token.
 Set the `ACROBOX_TOKEN` environment variable on your machine to this value.